microsoft/vscode-docs/docs/editor/editingevolved.md

 ![Ctrl Hover](images/editingevolved/ctrlhover.png)

 > **Tip:** You can jump to the definition with `kbstyle(Ctrl+Click)` or open the definition to the side with `kbstyle(Ctrl+Alt+Click)`.

 ## Go to Type Definition

-Some [languages](/docs/languages/overview.md) also support jumping to the type definition of a symbol by pressing `kb(editor.action.goToTypeDefinition)`.
+Some [languages](/docs/languages/overview.md) also support jumping to the type definition of a symbol by running the **Go to Type Definition** command from either the editor context menu or the **Command Palette**.
 This will take you to the definition of the type of a symbol.
+The command `editor.action.goToTypeDefinition` is not bound to a keyboard shortcut by default but you can add your own custom [keybinding](/docs/getstarted/keybindings.md).

 ## Go to Implementation

 [Languages](/docs/languages/overview.md) can also support jumping to the implementation of a symbol by pressing `kb(editor.action.goToImplementation)`.
-For an interface, this shows all the implementers of that interface and for abstract methods, this shows all concrete implementations of that method.
+For an interface, this shows all the implementors of that interface and for abstract methods, this shows all concrete implementations of that method.

 ## Go to Symbol